-In the European version, driving between the different areas causes the name of the area to show at the bottom of the screen.
-No such feature is seen in the US version.
+In the European and Japanese versions, driving between the different areas causes the name of the area to show at the bottom of the screen.
+No such feature is seen in the American version.

 Penta Penguin has different stats depending on the game's region.
-In the NTSC version, Penta Penguin shares his stats with Polar and Pura, while in the European and Japanese versions, Penta has all his stats maxed out.
+In the American version, Penta Penguin shares his stats with Polar and Pura, while in the European and Japanese versions, Penta has all his stats maxed out.

 Default High Scores

-Every default best time for each track is 9:59:00 in the US version.
+Every default best time for each track is 9:59:00 in the American version.
 They have all been changed to regular times in other versions.

 American/European and Japanese

 Someone in charge of the Japanese localization apparently decided to have a field day and change just about everything in the game.
-As this version is based off the PAL version, changes from that version have been retained.
+As this version is based off the European version, changes from that version have been retained.